 CRM features for auto-matching and job board integration

-Modern recruiting CRMs offer robust solutions through:
+Modern recruiting CRMs provide:

 -